Hank Locklin: 1955–1974: Move to RCA Records and biggest success

-In 1968, Locklin returned with his first top ten hit in several years called "The Country Hall of Fame".
+In 1968, Locklin returned with his first top 10 hit in several years titled "The Country Hall of Fame".
 Its corresponding studio effort of the same name was also successful, reaching number 20 on the country albums chart.
-Allmusic gave it a warm response in their review, calling it "one of his best albums of the late '60s."
+Allmusic gave it a warm response in its review, calling it "one of his best albums of the late '60s."
 Following its release, Locklin saw declining radio success on the American country charts.
 He had his last top 40 single on the Billboard country songs survey was 1969's "Where the Blue of the Night Meets the Gold of the Day".
-At the start of the early 70s, he began to spend more time touring and performing in Europe, where he became more popular.
-He was among country music's first artists to perform at military bases and clubs in Europe.
+At the start of the early 1970s, he spent time touring and performing in Europe, where he became popular.
+He was among country music's early artists to perform at military bases and clubs in Europe.
 He also toured with producer Chet Atkins in Japan during the early 1970s.
 Locklin remained with RCA Victor until 1974.
 Among the highlights in his remaining RCA years was a collaborative record with Danny Davis and the Nashville Brass in 1970.
-It featured re-recordings of some his biggest hits.
+It featured re-recordings of some his bigger hits.
 His final album for the label was 1972's The Mayor of McLellan, Florida.

 1975–2007: Later years

 Following his departure from RCA Victor Records, Locklin recorded for various other labels, beginning with MGM Records.
-In 1975, his self-titled studio album was released on the label and included a collection of ten tracks.
-The record was produced by fellow country artist, Mel Tillis.
-Three singles were spawned from the album, but failed to become commercially-successful.
-He then moved to Plantation Records in 1977 where he recorded the studio record, There Never Was a Time.
-It was produced by Shelby Singleton and also featured ten tracks of new material.
-Four singles were spawned from the album, which also were unsuccessful.
+In 1975, his self-titled studio album was released on the label and included a collection of 10 tracks.
+The record was produced by fellow country artist Mel Tillis.
+Three singles were spawned from the album, but failed to become commercially successful.
+He then moved to Plantation Records in 1977 where he recorded the studio record There Never Was a Time.
+It was produced by Shelby Singleton and featured 10 tracks of original material.
+Four singles were spawned from the album, which were unsuccessful.
 He also turned his attention to other opportunities during this period.
-In the 1970s, Locklin hosted a handful of television programs in the Texas cities of Dallas and Houston.
+In the 1970s, Locklin hosted a handful of television programs in Dallas, Texas and Houston, Texas.
 He also continued performing overseas, particularly in Ireland.
 He also remained an active performer on the Grand Ole Opry.
 During this period, he was made the honorary mayor in his hometown of McLellan, Florida.
 The honor was given to him after he was nicknamed the "Mayor of McLellan" by radio and television host Ralph Emery.